magento/devdocs/guides/v2.0/config-guide/multi-master/multi-master_manual.md

 Manually splitting databases involves:

 *   Create the checkout and order management system (OMS) databases
 *   Run a series of SQL scripts that:

     *   Drop foreign keys
+    *   Back up sales and quote databases
     *   Move tables from your main Magento database to the sales and quote databases

 <div class="bs-callout bs-callout-warning">
     <p>If any custom code uses JOINs, you <em>cannot</em> use split databases.
 If in doubt, contact the authors of any custom code or extensions to make sure their code does not use JOINs.</p>